 The Concerto Gala is an opportunity for talented students to perform with a professional orchestra—the Vancouver Metropolitan Orchestra—at the prestigious Chan Centre.
 Last year’s event was sold out.
 According to Mozart School of Music Director, Olga Lockwood, only one in 100, 000 music students ever get the opportunity to play with a live orchestra.
 When the school opened in 2009, Lockwood had a vision of providing the opportunity for students to perform with a professional orchestra.
 Her dream led her to the Vancouver Metropolitan Orchestra where she met with Conductor Kenneth Hsieh.
 Ms Lockwood reflects that [Hsieh’s] goals aligned with mine in that he wanted to give young professional orchestra players an opportunity to perform.
 The training to perform with an orchestra is so different from the goals in our teaching studios, for recitals, competitions, or examinations.
 This opportunity is unique and stretches our gifted young students to a higher level.
 I am so excited that we can provide this training and this wonderful professional experience for students.

-The audition for the Concerto Gala requires one movement of a concerto or one advanced repertoire limited to 15 minutes.
-The acceptance fee for young pianists who pass the audition is $5,000.
-The acceptance fee includes
+The audition for the Concerto Gala requires one movement of a concerto limited to 15 minutes.
+Memorization is preferred.
+The performance fee for young pianists who pass the audition is $4,000.
+The fee includes

 - three master classes,

-- private session with Maestro Hsieh prior to the orchestra dress rehearsal,
+- private session with the conductor prior to the orchestra dress rehearsal,

 - two dress rehearsals with the orchestra,